100 months

 Go ahead.
 Put a label on me.

-I'll look right at you and smile.
+I'll look at you and smile.

 Inside, I'm thinking...